aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/README.md

-# Lemon IoT LTE nrf9160
+# Lemon IoT LTE module
-This repository is the primary location for support files for the Lemon IoT LTE nRF9160 module.
+This repository is the primary location for support files for the Lemon IoT LTE module.
+The module is based on a [nRF9160 low power SiP with integrated LTE-M/NB-IOT modem and GNSS](https://www.nordicsemi.com/products/nrf9160)

 ## Board Files